The 1930s brought Goudeys and Diamond Stars. The ’50s saw the dawn of Topps. The 40s?

 You can spend thousand on a high-grade ’41 Play Ball DiMaggio, but $700-$1,000 will buy you one of the most respected cards you’ll ever own, even if it shows its age.
 DiMaggio was done by the early 1950s and the number of vintage cards that feature his image are a precious few.

-2) 1948 Bowman Stan Musial.
+1948 Bowman Stan Musial.
 Musial is highly regarded around the country as a Hall of Famer, but revered in the Midwest.
 If he’d played in a larger market, his autograph would be one of the most expensive on the market.
 This card is clearly the cream of the ’48 Bowman crop, with Yogi Berra a close second.
 Considering Musial’s career numbers and his place in the history of one of baseball’s best franchises, the ’48 Bowman rookie is undervalued.
 You can still buy a very respectable example for under $700, one of the best bargains in vintage Hall of Fame rookie cards.

 1948-49 Leaf Babe Ruth.
 The #1 card in the set was DiMaggio, but Leaf smartly reserved #3 for the Babe, who wore it for so many seasons.
 It’s a card that at least dates to the same decade that his name was used in the present tense; a nice tribute card that isn’t so far removed from his coaching days that it looks out of place.
 If you can’t afford a Goudey, this is a nice backup plan.

 1948-49 Leaf Jackie Robinson.
 Can you imagine if today’s baseball card issue schedules had been in place in 1947?
 What would the frenzy have been like over a Jackie Robinson rookie card?
 Issued after Jackie had two full seasons in the books, it’s still considered his rookie card.
 The Robinson rookie will set you back $3,000 or so in a lower-to-mid-grade but scout around for one with great eye appeal and a low technical grade and you can own one for less.